Fredrick Brennan

 Fredrick Robert Brennan (born February 21, 1994) is an American software developer and type designer who founded the imageboard website 8chan in 2013, before going on to repudiate it in 2019.
 Following 8chan's surge in popularity in 2014, largely due to many Gamergate proponents migrating to the site from 4chan, Brennan moved to the Philippines to work for Jim Watkins, who provided hosting services to 8chan and later became the site's owner.

 Brennan cut ties with 8chan in 2016 and with Watkins in 2018.
 Brennan has since become an outspoken critic of both 8chan and Watkins, and has actively battled to try to take 8chan offline.
 Brennan is also an outspoken critic of the QAnon conspiracy theory, which centers on 8chan posts by an anonymous figure named "Q", and Brennan has researched who may be behind the Q identity.

 Personal life

 Fredrick Brennan was born on February 21, 1994, in Albany, New York.
-He was born with osteogenesis imperfecta, commonly known as brittle bone disease, which stunted his growth and requires him to use a wheelchair.
+He was born with osteogenesis imperfecta (OI), commonly known as brittle bone disease, which stunted his growth and requires him to use a wheelchair.
 He estimates he had broken bones 120 times by the time he was 19.
-Brennan comes from a multi-generational family with osteogenesis imperfecta, and his mother has the same condition.
+Brennan comes from a multi-generational family with OI, and his mother has the same condition.
 His parents divorced when Brennan was five years old.
-He and his siblings were in his father's custody until Brennan was 14, when they were placed into the New York State foster care system, where Brennan remained until he was 16 while his mother went through the legal proceedings to regain custody.
-He then lived with his mother until he was 18.
-After graduating high school, he chose not to attend college.
+He and his siblings were in his father's custody until Brennan was 14.
+Due to his father's neglect (Brennan never received the necessary surgery to implant intramedullary rods for his OI, resulting in malunions in his upper arms and legs), they were placed into the New York State foster care system, where Brennan remained until he was 16 while his mother went through the legal proceedings to regain custody.
+He then lived with his mother in Atlantic City, New Jersey, until he was 18.
+After graduating from Atlantic City High School in 2012, he chose not to attend college.